 Step 5: Book your trip

-You can book train tickets on the Amtrak website, on the Amtrak app, via phone call or at some staffed train stations.
-Not all stations are staffed, so it’s best to purchase tickets online.
+You can book train tickets on the Amtrak website, on the Amtrak app, via phone call or at some train stations (not all are staffed).
 Other train service providers (like Brightline) also have app and website booking options.

 Ticket prices tend to increase the closer you get to your travel date, so book as soon as possible.
 It’s especially helpful to book months in advance if you’re planning to ride one of the popular long-distance routes such as the California Zephyr.